13 Spots For The Best Yum Cha in Melbourne

 Hours: Wed-Fri 6-10pm, Sat 12-3:30pm & 6-10pm, Sun 11:30am-3pm & 5:30-9pm

 Phone: (03) 9529 5199

 2. Spice Temple

-The faithful travel from the edges of the empire to gather under this ambient sanctuary dedicated to the worship of flavour.
+The faithful travel from the edges of Melbourne to gather under this ambient sanctuary dedicated to the worship of Yum Cha.
 From the mind of iconic restauranteur Neil Perry, Spice Temple draws culinary inspiration from the lesser-known regional provinces of China and serves them to you one delicate morsel at a time.
 Proposing a more distinguished take on the Yum Cha experience, you’ll find no trolleys here – dishes are ordered a la carte and service is world-class.
 Favourites of ours include Pan Fried Wagyu Bao, Prawn Wontons, and Steamed Market Fish Hunan Style.

 Address: 8 Whiteman St, Southbank VIC 3006

 Hours: Mon-Tue 6-9pm, Wed-Thur 12-3pm & 5:30-9pm, Fri-Sat 12-3pm & 5:30-11pm, Sun 12-3pm & 5:30-9pm